 Once all contingencies have been met, you’re happy with the final walk-through and the closing agent has given the green light to close, it’s time to make it official and close on your home.
-Your lender will issue you a “clear to close” status on your loan.
+In this final step, your lender will issue you a “clear to close” status on your loan.

 Once all of the paperwork has been signed, the home is officially yours and you’ll get those house keys.
 Congratulations!
 Now comes the fun part: moving in and making the house your home.

-Buying a home involves a lot of moving parts and complex steps, but this guide — along with the professional expertise of your real estate agent and lender — can help you navigate the process smoothly.
-Don’t be afraid to ask questions along the way and learn as much as you can before diving in.
+Buying a home involves a lot of moving parts and complex steps, but this guide — along with the professional expertise of your real estate agent and mortgage lender — can help you navigate the process smoothly.
 By doing your homework ahead of time, you’ll have more confidence in your decision and relish getting those coveted house keys on closing day.

 Ready to shop for a mortgage?
 Enter your zip code and other details for a quick mortgage rate estimate from Bankrate.